 Never carry something around town or on the trail that you can’t afford to lose.

-Recharge scratch cards are widely available and come in many denominations, the largest being NRs1000 for which there is a NRs10 charge.
-You will find that calls home are pretty reasonable, and calling local numbers and even other mobiles in Nepal is inexpensive, but the service can sometimes be erratic.
-There is no voicemail in Nepal.
+Recharge scratch cards are widely available and come in many denominations.
+You will find that calls home are pretty reasonable, and calling local numbers and even other mobiles is inexpensive, but the service can sometimes be erratic.
+There is no voicemail in pre-paid SIMs.
 Texting is popular as is ‘give me a missed call’ when arranging to meet people.
-When you try to call and can’t get through you will receive one of a variety of messages – they range from the phone is unavailable the caller is busy to the number called doesn’t exist.
+When you try to call and can’t get through you will receive one of a variety of messages.
+They range from the phone is unavailable, the caller is busy, to the number called doesn’t exist.
 Persist, as the other person may just be on the phone.
 Expect to be cut off at some point in most calls.

-Thuraya satellite phones can receive SMS directly from the Thuraya website (sms.thuraya.com) for no charge and there is a local operator who sells phones and accessories, see www.constellation.com.np.
+Thuraya satellite phones can receive SMS directly from the Thuraya website (sms.thuraya.com) for no charge.
+In Nepal, there is a local operator who sells phones and accessories, see www.constellation.com.np.
 There is also a new phone on the market in Nepal from Isat PhonePro; it is available for US$700.
 More information is at www.inmarsat.com.